 I often wish these young progressive “brights” were able to actually see on the other side of the colored and biased looking glass they put on us Christians.
 You mock us, twist our scriptures, belittle our God, and then expect us to see your point of view in the same light you do?

 Not so fast.

 Before I say anything else, I’ll be brutally honest.
 I’m not proud of it, but I admit: we mock you, too.
 We belittle your beliefs.
-And we certainly make fun of all your little gods like new atheism, humanism, secularism, and the joke that is evolutionary theory.
+And we certainly make fun of all your little gods like new atheism, humanism, secularism, and even evolutionary theory.
 (Most of us, anyway.
-There are a few small voices of humanistic or evolutionist Christianity.
+There are a few voices of humanistic or evolutionist Christianity.
 For the most part, though, their beliefs are rejected by orthodoxy.)
 We shouldn’t, of course; we are to be loving and understanding.
 Maybe it’s just our way of coping with what we see as a darkly smoldering world.

 Related: Seven Myths about Christianity

 It’s Not Just Us